edgexfoundry/edgex-compose/compose-builder/README.md

     This file contains the common environment overrides used by all App Service Configurable instances using the `http-export` profile
 - **asc-mqtt-export.env**
 - This file contains the common environment overrides used by all App Service Configurable instances using the `mqtt-export` profile

+### TUI (terminal UI)

+Compose builder now has the TUI Generator tool that provides menus to select the options described in the [Makefile](#makefile) section below for generation and running of custom compose files.
+To use this tool simply run `./tui-generator.sh` in a Linux terminal from the `compose-builder` folder.

 ### Makefile